-Pendennis Castle is a new one for us.
-I’m a real fan of British history, and have a soft spot for castles and stately homes.
-With the summer holidays here, it was a prime opportunity to explore somewhere new and child friendly.
-We decided to visit Pedennis Castle for one of their Legendary Joust days that run throughout the summer.
+I’m a real fan of British history, with a soft spot for castles and stately homes.
+We decided to visit Pedennis Castle for one of their child friendly Legendary Joust days that run throughout the summer.

 We left Pendennis Castle feeling tired from all the action and fresh air but satisfied that we’d experienced a day out with a difference.